 In the EYFS we set realistic and challenging expectations that meet the needs of all our children.
 We achieve this by planning to meet the needs of boys and girls, children with special educational needs, those who are more able, children with disabilities, children from all social and cultural backgrounds, and those of different ethnic groups who may have diverse linguistic backgrounds.
-Within our Pre-School we have our own SENDCO.
+Within the early years we have our own SENDCO who oversees preschool and the foundation stage.